d3plus/d3plus-website/_examples/d3plus-text/resizing-text/index.md

 ---
-title: Text Wrapping Dynamic Font Resizing to Fit Container
+title: Resizing Text to Fill Container
 width: 450
 height: 100
-time: 1500902574944
+time: 1503202814065
-date: July 24, 2017
+date: August 20, 2017
 ---

 [width]: 450
 [height]: 100

-# Text Wrapping Dynamic Font Resizing to Fit Container
+# Resizing Text to Fill Container

 A useful method when using text to label shapes (like in a [tree map](http://d3plus.org/examples/d3plus-hierarchy/getting-started/)) is the [fontResize](http://d3plus.org/docs/#TextBox.fontResize) method of the [textBox](http://d3plus.org/docs/#TextBox) class.
 When set to `true`, the text will attempt to scale up or down it's font-size to best fit the containing shape.